mzacho/melrose-for-emacs/README.md

 # melrose-for-emacs
 Emacs extension for the MIDI programming tool [Melrōse](https://github.com/emicklei/melrose).

-The extensions loads `.mel` and `.melrose` files with `melrose-mode` which adds the following bindings to the keymap:
+The extension loads `.mel` and `.melrose` files with `melrose-mode`, adding the following bindings to the keymap:

 - ("C-c C-e" . #'melrose-eval)
 - ("C-c C-p" . #'melrose-eval-and-play)